For Novelist John Green, OCD Is Like An 'Invasive Weed' Inside His Mind

 GREEN: Yeah.
 I'm not a boxer.

-GROSS: So explain what nerdfighters (ph) are and what that expression means to you.
+GROSS: So explain what nerd fighters are and what that expression means to you.
 And do you wish you had that expression when you were a teenager?

-And, yeah, I do wish I had a community like that as a kid.
+And yeah, I do wish I'd had a community like that as a kid.
 And I hope that our community can be that for some people.
 But I also think that there's still a lot of bullying among kids these days.
-And because of cyberspace, there's no way to be free from it because people can always reach you through your phone or through your computer.
-And that's really scary.
+And because of cyberspace, there's no way to be free from it because people can always reach you through your phone or through your computer, and that's really scary.
 And I hear every day from kids who feel really alone and really afraid because there's no break from the bullying.

-GROSS: Right.
-I mean, on the bright side, you could do your video vlog with your brother and have these, like, three to four minute kind of funny segments about everything - from OCD to, you know, like, what is the meaning of life to, like, science, math, history and literature.

-GREEN: Yeah, I mean, making these videos with my brother has been, like, one of the great joys of my professional life.
-And I'm still one of Hank's first viewers.
-He uploads a video every Friday, and I'm still one of the very first people who watches it every Friday.
-He just made a video about the world's largest fruits.
-So it's true that a lot of them are very serious, but I thought his video about the world's largest fruits was just amazingly funny.
-Yeah, I'm such a fan of my brother, so it's really fun to be able to collaborate with him.
-I mean, I'm currently on a bus with my brother for the next month, so we're very close.

-GREEN: Well, I always liked writing, but I thought of it like being an astronaut or being a professional athlete or something.
+GREEN: Well, I always liked writing but I thought of it like being an astronaut or being a professional athlete or something.
 I never thought of it as a realistic career goal.
 And in some ways, I still have a day job.
 And I like having a day job.
 I like going into the office in the afternoon and working on the online video stuff that we make.
 But after I decided not to go to divinity school, I started working at this magazine called Booklist.
 I was an assistant there mostly doing data entry.
-But Booklist reviews like 400 books every two weeks.
-And, you know, all those books were written by somebody.
+But it - Booklist reviews like 400 books every two weeks, and all those books were written by somebody.
 So that's when I started to feel..

 GROSS: (Laughter) But were they read by anybody is the question.